Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-101.md

 ## Attack Scenario #3: Attack on Edge/Client
 Consider that a model exists on a client (like a phone) or on the edge (such as IoT) .
 An attacker might have access to model code through reversing the service on the client.
-This flavor of attack is shown in [Bosch Case Study with EdgeAI ](/pages/case-studies-page.md#bosch-team-experience-with-edgeai).
+This flavor of attack is shown in [Bosch Case Study with EdgeAI](/pages/case-studies-page.md#bosch-team-experience-with-edgeai).

 ![Adversarial ML 101](/images/AdvML101_Client.PNG)